vedcraft/vedxai-wealth-knowledge-guide/README.md

-# vedxai-wealth-knowledge-guide
+# VedXAI Wealth Management Knowledge Guide

-An initiative by VedXAI for Knowledge Management related to Wealth Management Industry
+An initiative by VedXAI for Knowledge Management related to the Wealth Management Industry